larrybotha/terraform-examples/aws/cloudfront-s3/README.md

-This is a working example, inspired by [advancedweb.hu - How to use CloudFront Trusted Key Groups][advanced-web-article], but also leverages [Terraform modules][terraform-modules] as a chance for me to learn how to use them.
+This is a working example, inspired by [advancedweb.hu - How to use CloudFront Trusted Key Groups][advanced-web-article], but also leverages [Terraform modules][terraform-modules] as an opportunity for me to learn how to use them.

 ## Instructions